sqlhabit/sql-mdn-docs/pages/how_to_emulate_to_char_function_in_mysql.md

 ## Summary

-Unfortunately, MySQL doesn’t have the mighty `to_char()` function.
+Unfortunately, MySQL doesn't have the mighty `to_char()` function.
 You can somewhat similar functionality using:

 * `DATE_FORMAT()` for formatting dates
 * `FORMAT()` for formatting numbers